-This discussion and research on Dying with Dementia and the unnecessary care that often accompanies the late stages has me thinking of our own future with Alzheimer's disease.
+This discussion and research on Dying with Dementia and the unnecessary care that often accompanies the late stages of dementia is worth discussing and considering.

 Alzheimer's Reading Room